 - 2. The cause of the fire at Grenfell Tower and the reason it spread so quickly through the tower block is still the subject of an on-going investigation by the Metropolitan Police (MPS).
-However a report commissioned by the MPS from fire investigation experts BRE Global and written in January 2018 was leaked to the media in April.
-From what has been published about the report it appears the fire started in a fridge-freezer, in a flat on the fourth floor situated one metre from the window, and the fire travelled out of the window and took hold in the cladding system on the outside of the block. - 3.
-Printed extracts from the BRE Global report show it concludes the refurbishment of the block failed to meet the fire safety standards set out in the building regulations.
-The deficiencies identified in the report include: - 3.1. the fact that the core of the aluminium composite material (ACM) panels and the insulation used were combustible; - 3.2. the incorrect installation of cavity barriers, which meant a chimney effect was created in the cladding system; - 3.3. the materials used around the window frames allowed the fire to spread back into other flats rather than stopped its spread; - 3.4. the absence of door closers on many front doors meant they were inadvertently left open, contributing to the breaching of compartmentation in the block; and - 3.5. the lack of access for fire engines at the base of the tower and the lack of a wet water riser. - 4.
-The BRE Global report suggested further areas for investigation, including whether the fire spread through the open window or the extractor fan in the flat's kitchen, and whether the fire doors used in some of the flats had resisted the fire for as long as they were supposed to.
+However details of what happened on the day of the fire have started to emerge from the public inquiry chaired by Sir Martin Moore-Bick.
+From the expert reports that have been published it appears the fire started in the kitchen of a flat on the fourth floor, then travelled out of the window and took hold in the cladding system on the outside of the block. - 3.
+These expert reports suggest there were a number of deficiencies with the refurbishment of Grenfell Tower, which they conclude failed to meet the fire safety standards set out in the building regulations.
+The deficiencies identified include: - 3.1. the fact that the core of the aluminium composite material (ACM) panels and the insulation used were combustible; - 3.2. the incorrect installation of cavity barriers, which meant a chimney effect was created in the cladding system; - 3.3. the materials used around the window frames allowed the fire to spread back into other flats rather than stopped its spread; and - 3.4. the absence of door closers on many front doors meant they were inadvertently left open, contributing to the breaching of compartmentation in the block. - 4.
+These deficiencies will be further explored in the week leading up to the Committee meeting, as the inquiry starts to take oral evidence from the expert witnesses.
+Having heard from the experts the inquiry will then hear further evidence about the outbreak of the fire including from London Fire Brigade personnel who attended the flat and the fire in its initial stages.